12 Inch Barrel Length With A Huge Sweet Spot

 ZnX Alloy Handle Creates Stiffness At Contact With Less Flex & More Force

 DeMarini slowpitch softball bats come with industry-leading technology and eye-catching cosmetics.
-For the 2019 season, the Flipper USA bat features an even more wicked design than before.
+The Flipper USA is guaranteed to be the hottest bat in your bag.
 With a half and half, two-piece, end loaded construction, this slow pitch bat comes with a 100% composite barrel and the ZnX alloy handle that increases stiffness and durability by offering less flex, which ultimately results in premium performance at the plate.
-The 100% composite barrel, also known as the Divergence barrel, comes with a gapped design that provides a smooth feel on contact, a tremendous trampoline effect, and an extended sweet spot.
+The 100% composite barrel, also known as the Divergence barrel, comes with a gapped design that provides a smooth feel on contact with tremendous trampoline effect.
 The best part?
 Each Flipper USA softball bat is forged with pride right here in the USA.
 DeMarini: Meet the Wrecking Crew!

-Have a question about the DeMarini Flipper USA ASA Slow Pitch Softball Bat: WTDXFLA-19?
+Have a question about the DeMarini Flipper USA ASA Slow Pitch Softball Bat: WTDXFLA?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand